WeiTing1991/myDotfiles/readme.md

-# Welcome to My Dotfiles
+#Peek error: browser: Failed to spawn 'xdg-open': entity not found Welcome to My Dotfiles

 This repository is my dotfiles (always updating) via [GNU stow].